Ranked in these QuestionsQuestion Ranking

-There is a differed lighting render for internal scenes, this makes creating multi light and beautiful/atmospheric scenes so much easier to create.
+There is a differed lighting render for internal scenes, which makes creating multi light and beautiful/atmospheric scenes so much easier.

-All the tools for the terrain are in one place such as placing road/paths, vegetation, billboard and there settings are easy to locate and change.
+All the tools for the terrain are in one place such as placing road/paths, vegetation, billboards, and the settings are easy to locate and change.

 Hole cutting in terrain and